QA / Software Testing

 • User Interactions: In user interactions, it will verify that all user-facing features, such as login forms, data entry fields, buttons, and navigation elements, work smoothly with user actions.

-• Workflows and Business Processes: It's important to ensure that end-to-end workflows, like processing payments, submitting applications, or approving requests, run smoothly without any failures, dead-ends, or other errors.
+• Workflows and Business Processes: It's important to ensure that end-to-end workflows, like processing payments, submitting applications, or approving requests, run smoothly without any failures, dead ends, or other errors.

 • System Outputs: Make sure the system is accurately processing data and producing the right outputs, whether that’s a confirmation message, a report, a database update, or an automated alert.